 Cloud use has been expanding rapidly in recent years—and especially during the pandemic—with organizations across industries adopting cloud models to provide anywhere, anytime access to distributed teams and accelerate digital transformation.
 Increased efficiency and reduced costs are the top reasons businesses are turning to cloud services, according to Ponemon Institute’s research.

-Unfortunately, as organizations widen their embrace of the cloud, many are implementing new cloud applications and services without getting approval from IT first.
+Unfortunately, as organizations widen their embrace of the cloud, many are implementing new cloud applications and services without getting approval from IT first (Shadow IT).
 Seventy-five percent of respondents to the Ponemon Institute study acknowledged that this practice creates a serious security risk.
 And 70% of respondents pointed to the use of cloud-based collaboration or messaging tools for sharing sensitive or confidential files as another significant source of risk.

 Another contributing factor to weak cloud security for many organizations is the lack of clearly defined roles and accountability for safeguarding confidential or other sensitive information in the cloud.
 Less than half (44%) of businesses have done this work, Ponemon Institute’s research finds.
 Also, only 39% of respondents said their organization is vigilant in conducting pre-deployment assessments of cloud apps.